This article may contain compensated links. Please read disclaimer for more info.

 Mimosas at Saint-Raphaël

-In Saint-Raphaël, the reddish-colored volcanic rock contrasts stunningly with the yellow of the mimosa, a sight you will cherish if you decide to walk or hike in this area.
+In Saint-Raphaël, the reddish-colored volcanic rock contrasts stunningly with the yellow of the mimosa, a sight you will cherish if you decide to walk or hike in this area in the right season.

-Didier Carrie, a famous chocolate maker of the area, has created a unique recipe called the Mimosa d’Agay, white truffle chocolate flavored with plant liquors and lemons and covered with crystallized mimosa powder.
-You can taste it at 170 rue d’Agay.
+Didier Carrie, a famous chocolate maker in the area, has created a unique recipe called the Mimosa d’Agay a white truffle chocolate flavored with plant liquors and lemons and covered with crystallized mimosa powder.
+You can taste it at 170 Rue d’Agay.

 The drive from Saint-Raphaël to Mandelieu-la-Napoule, with the Massif de l’Esterel in the background, is spectacular, and there are many viewpoints to stop for incredible pictures.
 For your stay in Mandelieu-la-Napoule, book one night at Ermitage de l’Oasis, an Italian palazzo hotel next to the marina and overlooking the sea and the canal.
-The rooms come with a large bathroom and a small balcony, and the on-site restaurant is excellent.
+The rooms come with a large bathroom and a small balcony, and the on-site restaurant is excellent Click here to book your stay at Ermitage de l’Oasis

 From December to February, the hills of Mandelieu turn yellow with mimosa blooms, and mimosas’ gently aromatic atmosphere bathes the surrounding neighborhoods.

-Mandelieu-la-Napoule is considered the Mimosa Capital and is part of the ‘Golden Triangle’ (Mandelieu-La Napoule, Tanneron and Pégomas) where the ‘mimosistas’ (mimosa farmers) are settled.
-Their job is related to the exploitation of mimosa (the flower cut off).
+Mandelieu-la-Napoule is considered the Mimosa Capital and is part of the “Golden Triangle (the area defined by Mandelieu-La Napoule, Tanneron, and Pégomas), where the “mimosistas” (mimosa farmers) are settled.
+Their job is related to the exploitation of mimosa (the flower cut-off).

 The list of best things to do in Mandelieu-la-Napoule includes: